jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 When the owner would like to receive a notification when a resource is not claimed by their pod, they would create a "@sgv notification" collection.
 That collection would have a resource description that matches any resource and a corresponding save condition of "only stored when not redundant".
-If the pod owner wants to force a client into this, the root resource collection would need a client control to be set to "no control".
+If the pod owner wants to force a client into this use case, the root resource collection would need a client control to be set to "no control".
 When the user of the client is also the pod owner, the client could provide the user with a popup requesting to handle the notification.

 === Assume

 In the case that a pod owner would want the client to assume the location, root resource collection would need a policy less strict than "no control".
-In addition, no notification collection as described above can be resent if the client control would be "allowed when not claimed".
+In addition, no notification collection as described above can be present if the client control would be "allowed when not claimed".

 === Deny